 Myth Or Science?

 Let’s have a look at whether eclipse can harm one only during pregnancy or if it can be harmful in general as well:

 1. Don’t Look At The Sun And Stay Indoors:

 Yes, this is true, but this rule doesn’t apply only when you are pregnant.
-Rather, you should avoid looking at the sun directly during solar eclipse even when you are not pregnant.
+Rather, you should avoid looking at the sun directly during a solar eclipse even when you are not pregnant.
 The reason: